samiptimalsena/gutudu/README.md

-# gutudu
+# GuTuDu
-CLI ToDo in GO
+A tiny cli for managing tasks in your busy life :kekw: